cca/equella_scripts/retention/readme.md

 We exclude the collections listed above.
 See the [Collections Categorized for Migration](https://docs.google.com/spreadsheets/d/1rD3nUSFjLp_0VhKYdTZb1SoUZZbxdScpJ9BXRCWJua0/edit) spreadsheet for more details.

+## Email

 For email, we need to authenticate an SMTP client.
 In the config file, use `smtp_user`, `smtp_pass`, and `transporter` settings, where transporter can be either google/gmail or mailgun.
 If `transporter` is not defined, email JSON is printed to stdout.

 Our institutional Gmail accounts require two-factor authentication, so authenticating involves creating an application-specific password.
 See nodemailer's [instructions for using Gmail](https://nodemailer.com/usage/using-gmail/).
+Google will block excessive email with a misleading response, `421 4.3.0 Temporary System Problem.
+Try again later (10).` (see [example](https://github.com/cca/equella_scripts/issues/11#issuecomment-1149277857)) so we pause two seconds in between each message.

 Moodle uses [Mailgun](https://app.mailgun.com/), which provides a free testing domain.
 Go to Dashboard > Sending domains > SMTP to find the credentials.
 Note that we have to add the recipient's email address to our "Authorized Recipients" to use the testing domain.
 There's also a [nodemailer-mailgun-transport](https://www.npmjs.com/package/nodemailer-mailgun-transport) package if using the Mailgun REST API seems better than SMTP for some reason.